 A data-related certification may position you to compete in what is projected to be a heavily in-demand industry.
-The field of data science is expected to be one of the fastest growing in coming years.
-The US Bureau of Labor Statistics listed data scientists and other mathematical science professions among the twenty occupations projected to increase the most over 2019 to 2029, at a rate of 31 percent .
+The field of data science is expected to be one of the fastest growing in the coming years.
+The US Bureau of Labor Statistics projects a much faster than average growth rate for computer and information research scientists from 2020 to 2030, at a rate of 22 percent .

 If you’re interested in learning SQL for a career in data analytics, consider earning the Google Data Analytics Professional Certificate through Coursera.
 In addition to developing proficiency in SQL, you can also learn job-ready skills like Tableau, R programming, spreadsheets, and data visualization.

 Here are some other beginner-friendly SQL courses to get you started:

 This is your path to a career in data analytics.
 In this program, you’ll learn in-demand skills that will have you job-ready in less than 6 months.
 No degree or experience required.